DM41X User Manual

 2. Press Plug.

-Thermal Printer module should be in Active Modules list now.
+3. Select Thermal Printer or IR Printer and press Add or ENTER.
+The module you selected should be in the Active Modules list now.

 4. Press ENTER to accept new Active Modules list.